 2. Freedom to Consider Your Long-Term Goals

-If you've received a PCS and don't have much time to make plans to move, putting your home on the rental market will allow you to keep your home while giving you more time to consider what your ultimate goals for the property.
+If you've received a PCS and don't have much time to make plans to move, putting your home on the rental market will allow you to keep your home while giving you more time to consider your ultimate goals for the property.
 Are you considering returning to the area after your deployment is over?
 If the answer to that question is "yes", or even "I'm not sure", putting your property on the rental market will allow you some time to fully explore all of your options without being rushed into a decision.

 3. The Sales Market is Slow

 Say you don't have plans to return to the area but selling your home at the current time would result in you losing some money or accepting a less-than-ideal offer.
-If the sales market in your area isn't able to produce a buyer who can pay a reasonable amount to for your home, putting it on the rental market allows you to hit pause on selling until the market improves.
+If the sales market in your area isn't able to produce a buyer who can pay a reasonable amount for your home, putting it on the rental market allows you to hit pause on selling until the market improves.
 Becoming a landlord for even a few years will give you the opportunity to wait until the market rebounds and you are able to command the price you deserve for your home.
 And, in the meantime, you'll be receiving monthly rental payments on your home which will reduce financial strain vs. having it sit vacant on the sales market for months or years.
 Occupancy rates in the Greater Wilmington area remained at about 97% in the past year, a good indicator that there will be qualified renters looking for places to live.

 4. Protection for your Home